getong/flutter_rust_bridge_tutorial/src/building-a-comprehensive-app/rust-code/example-3/README.md

 By checking `Cargo.lock` you can determine the real downloaded versions.
 At the time of writing this tutorial section (June 2023) we are using iota-wallet version v1.0.0-rc.6.
 Please refer to [Crates.io](https://crates.io/crates/iota-wallet/versions) to get more information about the current versions.

-But how can you determine if this version supports the Shimmer network?
+But how can you determine if this version supports the Stardust Protocol, used by the Shimmer network and the IOTA Mainnet (since 4th of October 2023)?
 After adding and saving the library in `Cargo.toml_` check the `Cargo.lock` file.
 Look for the `iota-client` version included.
-If it's a v2 version, then it's compatible for Shimmer.
-For more information, refer to [Stardust and Chrysalis Versions](../../overview/iota-libraries/library-versions.html#stardust-and-chrysalis-versions) documentation.
+If it's a v2 version, then it's compatible for Stardust.
+For more information, refer to [Stardust and (outdated) Chrysalis Versions](../../overview/iota-libraries/library-versions.html#stardust-and-chrysalis-versions) documentation.

 ### api.rs - Used Paths